Proposals (Phase 1)

 Grade F

 will be given to the Filler proposals, i.e. those intended for bad weather (transparency \(\le 0.4\) and/or seeing \(\ge 1.6''\)).
-Filler programs might also be executed during classical nights, if the current classical program has no adequate backup.
+Filler programs might also be executed during classical nights, if there are no adequate backups.

-When the constraints of a Grade A, B, or C proposal are found to be too severe, they become a subject of “relaxation”, in order to increase the probability of their execution.
-This may be requested by the TAC, or by SAs during Phase 2, or even during the observing run (see Changes in OBs).
+When the constraints of a Grade A, B, or C proposal are found to be too strict, they become a subject of “relaxation”, in order to increase the probability of their execution.
+This may be requested by the TAC, or by SAs, or even during an observing run (see Changes in OBs).

 Acceptance letters (AL)

 After the proposal evaluation, each PI will receive an acceptance letter (AL), not later than two weeks after the TAC meeting.
-The AL will include such information as: acceptance judgment, referee score, Grade, and comments from referees and SAs.
-For Grade B and C proposals, in the AL the TAC may also ask to relax the observing constraints.
-Moreover, the ALs will include the request for preparation of OBs (Phase 2; see next chapter), together with all necessary deadlines and web addresses, as well as the values of the total allocated time and observing constraints (used for OB validity check, see next Chapter).
+AL will include such information as: acceptance judgment, referee score, Grade, and comments from referees and SAs.
+For Grade B and C proposals, the TAC may request that the observing constraints be relaxed.
+For Grade F proposals (fillers), the TAC will notify whether the program has been accepted for observations.

-Note that the proposal Grade may later be published, however the referee score and all comments will only be known to the PI.
+Note that proposal Grades may later be published, however referee scores and all comments will only be known to PIs.